Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

 * The Harry Potter he refers to is an [Australian journalist](https://en.wikipedia.org/wiki/Harry_Potter_(journalist)).
 * Joe Bidden does not like himself so much.

+But this will be good enough for our purpose.
+Just keep in mind that Quobert is an unpaid assistant.

 ## Preprocessing
 wewewewe